 That’s the thing with shame vs guilt.
 The sunlight and garlic to the vampires of shame and guilt are:

-	Non-Gratuitous Vulnerability & Owning Your Narrative/Truth.
+Non-Gratuitous Vulnerability & Owning Your Truth.
 It’s that simple.

 I know that when someone opens up to me and has the courage to be vulnerable…

-	The connection and affirmation that neither one of us are alone (or judged) is too bright of a light for the darkness of guilt or shame to reside any longer.
+The connection and affirmation that neither one of us are alone (or judged) is too bright a light for the darkness of guilt or shame to survive.

 I coach some of the top athletes, models, businessmen and women, celebrities, surgeons, lawyers, entertainers, politicians, etc., in the world and let me tell you something – There is not ONE of them who does not feel or deal with this kind of shame (and shame vs guilt).
 Not one.
 We ALL feel debilitating shame and guilt no matter who we are or what we do.
 Especially when it comes to our pain, heartbreak, and the insecurity we feel from being in toxic relationships.

 I also find that the more functional our families and lives appear to be, the more shame we feel for the dysfunction that goes on behind closed doors.

 The only thing that separates the winners/evolvers from the doormats/devolvers is the ability to be vulnerable.
 Own your truth.

 Shame needs secrecy, judgment, and prioritization of facade over authenticity in order to metastasize.

 Guilt CAN become a catalyst for better.
 And shame CAN be the one killed (instead of your emotional body) and you CAN resurrect just as quickly as it shot you down.